 - Furthermore, proceed with clicking on Edit > Preferences > Recording

 - Then click on software playthrough.

 - Open your voicemail service on your phone.
-Click the red button on audacity and put the speaker on the phone if you are recording it through mic.
+Click the red button on Audacity and put the speaker on the phone if you are recording it through the mic.
 Audacity’s timeline will show you the captured audio.

 - You can use the editing tools of Audacity to trim and save it by clicking on file>export to the designated file you want to save it to.

-- Open your phone’s voicemail that you want to save, click record on your audio recording program and play message, stop the recording when the message is done.
+- Open your phone’s voicemail that you want to save, click record on your audio recording program and play the message.
+Stop the recording when the message is done.

 NOTE: The audio quality won’t be perfect, but the message will be saved forever.

-Whatever you save on your device needs to be private unless someone has permission to go through your device, images, apps, and files.
+Whatever you save on your device must be private unless someone has permission to access your device, images, apps, and files.
 Unfortunately, the embedded settings structure isn’t secure or password-protected.
 It is advised to protect your device from any malware activities and protect your privacy.